Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Results

 The time traces of the true and reconstructed source intensity at $f=4$ are shown in figure~\ref{fig:phi_frequency_4_mov_fix_mult}.
 The figure includes the estimated source intensities based on a single mobile sensor whose trajectory is optimized by the cost functional $J_1$ in Case $B_2$ and the new cost functional $J_2$.
 Also, the estimations with a single and seventeen stationary sensors are plotted for comparison.
-It can be confirmed that the estimation performance of the single mobile sensor is as good as that of seventeen stationary sensors.
+It can be confirmed that the estimation performance of the single sensor moving along the optimal trajectory obtained by the new cost functional $J_2$ is as good as that of seventeen stationary sensors.

 The present optimization strategy is based on the idea to maintain the sensor sensitivity at a source location throughout the entire time horizon.
 Hence, the resultant optimal trajectory should be effective at different pulsating frequencies.
-Table~\ref{table:frequency_all_results} summarizes the estimation quality obtained from a single movable sensor whose trajectory is optimized by the new cost functional~(\ref{alter_costfunc}), and single and multiple stationary sensors at different pulsating frequencies of the source, $f=2,4,8$ and 16.
+Table~\ref{table:frequency_all_results} summarizes the estimation quality obtained from a single movable sensor whose trajectory is optimized by the new cost functional~(\ref{alter_costfunc}), and single and multiple stationary sensors at different pulsating frequencies of the source, i.e., $f = 2, 4, 8$ and $16$.
 We observe that the estimation performance gradually deteriorates with increasing $f$ in all cases.
-The single mobile sensor with the optimal trajectory shows significant improvement compared with the single stationary sensor, and its performance is close to that of seventeen stationary sensors.
+However, the single mobile sensor with the optimal trajectory shows significant improvement compared with the single stationary sensor, and its performance is close to that of seventeen stationary sensors.